 4. HPV self-sampling

-Results from a new study show that in Ireland just over half of women eligible for cervical screening would prefer self-sampling over being screened by a doctor or nurse if they were offered the choice.
+Results from a recent study show that in Ireland just over half of women eligible for cervical screening would prefer self-sampling over being screened by a doctor or nurse if they were offered the choice.
 Self-sampling is where you take a sample yourself using a home-test kit and send it off for testing.

 This choice may be particularly important for women who have never attended cervical screening or who don’t get screened regularly.
 The option of HPV self-sampling may help to make cervical screening more equitable and could help us on the road to eliminating cervical cancer if it increases the number of women getting screened.